 Shaving soaps and shaving creams can be used interchangeably.
 There are subtle differences between the two but for the most part, traditional shaving soaps and creams, formulated with quality ingredients, are comparable.

 Shaving soaps, the more traditional option, have a hard consistency and measure about three inches in diameter.
-Formulated with either a glycerin or tallow base, saving soaps provide a lubricating cushion for a close, smooth shave.
+Formulated with either a glycerin or tallow base, shaving soaps provide a lubricating cushion for a close, smooth shave.
 Their nourishing formula will also help keep skin hydrated long after a shave and minimize post-shave irritation.

 Shaving soaps require slightly more effort to create a full and rich lather.
 If you’re partial to a richer lather, higher quality soaps, those that are triple-milled, will be your go-to as they create an exceptional lather, similar to those you’d find in barbershop experience.